+If you were a pedestrian injured in an accident you need to retain a top Rhode Island pedestrian accident lawyer.
 According to the National Highway Traffic Safety Association, roughly 5,000 pedestrians perish and roughly 80,000 sustain a significant injury in collisions involving motor vehicles.
 Pedestrian accidents also cause numerous injuries and deaths in Rhode Island.
 There are also thousands of cases annually where pedestrians are hurt due to road or building construction, potholes, obstructions, and faulty upkeep in specific areas.

-Rhode Island pedestrian accident attorney
+Top Rhode Island pedestrian accident lawyer

 Naturally a pedestrian is entitled to file legal proceedings in RI for relief if negligence caused the accident.
 The injured party bears the burden of proof that the other party or parties did indeed not exercise proper care through their actions or lack thereof.
 You need a focused RI pedestrian injury lawyer or a RI pedestrian accident attorney on your side!

 Examples of possible negligent parties are: the motor vehicle operator, the person or persons responsible for upkeep on a road, parking lot or sidewalk where the injury occurred, and the actual pedestrian.